This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Crouched behind a sedan, Ciaran and Dimitri could see Red’s body begin to light up like a steadily heating torch.
 In a few moments, she was too bright to look at and they ducked down behind the car.

 “This is probably gonna be loud, buddy.”
 Ciaran looked over at Dimitri who was clutching onto Red’s clothes, “You alright?”

 “Oh, yeah.
 Just, Red once told me that this wipes her out.
 We’ll need to carry her to safety once she’s finished.”
 Dimitri’s eyes were pinched in worry.
-It was a look Ciaran had never seen him make; always so carefree and who-gives-a-shit, this was almost frightening.
+It was a look Ciaran had never seen him wear; always so carefree and who-gives-a-shit.
+This was almost frightening.